This article cover following aspects of Leukemia Cancer:

 Generally wait-and-watch approach is followed for patients having early stage of leukemia or chronic type of blood cancer when the disease is not widespread in their body and is progressing slowly.
 Your oncologist would closely monitor the symptoms before giving any treatment and you would be asked for regular tests and examinations.

-Which hospital in India is best for Leukemia treatment?
+Which Hospitals in India Considered best for Leukemia treatment?

 India also has the best of cancer hospitals, trained and experienced oncologists, and advanced treatment facilities for all types of cancer patients.
 You do not need to look at western countries for its treatment.
 Today the country has about 200 cancer hospitals which provide highly specialized and personalized treatment for leukemia.
 They conduct all types of procedures like bone marrow transplant, chemotherapy, radiation therapy, or biologic therapy, etc. required during blood cancer treatment.